SE Bybee Blvd station: Services

-SE Bybee Blvd station is situated between the and stations as the 14th station southbound on the MAX Orange Line, which runs from the station northbound to PSU South/SW 6th & College station in downtown Portland and southbound to SE Park Ave station in Oak Grove.
+SE Bybee Blvd station is situated between the and stations as the fourth northbound station on the MAX Orange Line, which runs from the station northbound to PSU South/SW 6th & College station in downtown Portland and southbound to SE Park Ave station in Oak Grove.
 Most northbound Orange Line trains through operate into the Yellow Line at PSU South/SW 6th & College station and continue to Expo Center station in North Portland.